alan-lawler/Assembly/README.md

 # Assembly
-Collection of reverse shells written in assembly
+A collection of reverse shells written in assembly